Getting Started with LabOne Modules¶

-In this Tutorial you will learn the basic usage of the LabOne Modules.
-The Tutorial uses the Device Settings Module to store the settings of a connected device to a file.
+In this tutorial you will learn how to use the LabOne modules.
+Here, we run the Device Settings module to store the configuration of an instrument to a file for future use.

-LabOne Modules are small software components that help with common tasks.
-An instance of a LabOne Module is created based on existing session to a data server.
+The LabOne modules are software components that help with common tasks.
+An instance of a LabOne module is created based on an existing session to a data server.

 sequenceDiagram